rahul263-stack/Self-Driving-Car/README.md

-# IMPORTANT
+#Self Driving Car Uaing Tensorfolw
-Absolutely, under NO circumstance, should one ever pilot a car using computer vision software trained with this code (or any home made software for that matter).
-It is extremely dangerous to use your own self-driving software in a car, even if you think you know what you're doing, not to mention it is quite illegal in most places and any accidents will land you in huge lawsuits.
+This project is implementaion of End to end Learning for self driving ca research paper by nvidia

-This code is purely for research and statistics, absolutley NOT for application or testing of any sort.
+This code is purely for research and statistics, absolutley NOT for application or testing of any sort.do not use  it on computer vision software trained with this code

 # How to Use
 Download the [dataset]https://drive.google.com/file/d/0B-KJCaaF7elleG1RbzVPZWV4Tlk/view) and extract into the repository folder if u want u can use other  data sets also
-You can use udacity self driving dataset also depending on what suits you
+You can use udacity self driving dataset also depending on what suits you python train.py - To train this model

-Use `python train.py` to train the model
+python run.py - Use this to run the program on a live cam feed.

-Use `python run.py` to run the model on a live webcam feed
+`python run_dataset.py`  - use this to run the program on datasets

-Use `python run_dataset.py` to run the model on the dataset
+To see visual training

-To visualize training using Tensorboard use `tensorboard --logdir=./logs`, then open http://0.0.0.0:6006/ into your web browser.
+ `tensorboard --logdir=./logs`, then open http://0.0.0.0:6006/ into your web browser